St. Joseph's University, Bangalore: St. Joseph's Evening College (Autonomous)

 St Joseph's Evening College, Bangalore was established in 1972 as a Jesuit college to empower the underprivileged sectors of Indian society In 2005, it was given autonomous status by the UGC, to devise its own curriculum.

 The Evening College is a minority institution and accepts students of all religious denominations without discrimination.
 It is affiliated to Bengaluru City University and offers three-year BCom, BA, BCA, and BBM degrees and two-year postgraduate degrees in Commerce (MCom), and English.

-Currently the college is merged with St. Joseph's University under III shift.
+Currently the college is merged with St. Joseph's University under their third shift (III Shift), whereas the first and the second shifts are for the morning batches.

 St. Joseph's College of Commerce (Autonomous)

 St. Joseph's College was divided in 1972, and commerce section of the college was spun off to Brigade Road while the Arts and Science section remained at Residency Road.
 The commerce college later split into St Joseph's College of Business Administration (SJCBA).